MySQL backup with Percona Monitoring and Management (PMM) seems useful

 There are still many restrictions, so I hope that we will be able to change the settings more flexibly.

-In particular, local backups and backups to another server are desirable.
+I would especially like to have local backups and backups to another server.

-This has been achieved when using MongoDB, so I would like to try it again once the MySQL backup function is released GA.
+This has been achieved using MongoDB, so I would like to try it out again once the MySQL backup function is released for general availability.